Big hats, bets and, of course, bourbon -- it's time for the Kentucky Derby!

 "But then some [stayed] involved in both industries on different levels," he said.

-Top tips to make a masterful mint julep
+Tips to make a mint julep like the pros

 "Mastering the skill of making the perfect Mint Julep is a rite of passage for Kentuckians," Meehan said.
 "I remember gathering fresh mint from the garden to make the julep’s served to the adults at my family’s Derby parties when I was growing up.
 By the time I had my first julep as an adult, it was just part of being a Kentuckian."